 Originally, the game wasn’t going to be called Alloyrun, but Antaeus.
 However, after finding out that this was in fact a brand name of an aftershave, the name was scrapped quickly in favour of their second name, ‘Alloyrun’.

 In its original Antaeus form, the game was submitted to Firebird for evaluation – but they rejected the game.
 In the end, Starlight would pick up the title and was to become the eventual publisher.

 Although the game was actually completed and ready for release, Starlight ran into financial difficulties and were unable to pay Ash and Dave for their efforts.
-Therefore, both Ash and Dave would not let Starlight release the game until they were paid.
-This never happened, and the game was canned.
+Therefore, both Ash and Dave would not allow Starlight release the game until they were paid.
+This never happened, and the game was subsequently canned.

 Recently in 2016, whilst digitally preserving Ashley Routledge’s work disks, a build of Alloyrun in the form of Antaeus was found fully working.
 It includes temporary Rob Hubbard tunes from Ace 2 and Firebird logos.
 It is probably the version that was pitched to Firebird.
 The game itself isn’t too different from the final version, but is a nice curiosity to see.

 Contributions: Ian Osbourne, Chain, HVSC, Fix, Bieno, Martin Pugh, Jazzcat, Ashley Routledge, David Saunders, Nemo